-- The proposal is financially viable and there is clarity on the costs/income and their distribution across partners - The proposal is broadly within the scope of the Institute's strategy - The work required to develop, and support this proposal should it attain full approval, is in keeping with immediate priorities of the Institute - A clear potential benefit to the Institute is evident - There is clear evidence that the proposal is legally, technically possible (e.g. that the proposed partner has the authority to do what is proposed; that it is legally possible for IADT to work in the jurisdiction identified; etc.) - 1.
-Name of Proposer: - 2.
-Name of Department/ Faculty: - 3.
-Proposed Name of Collaborative Programme: - 4.
-Proposed name of the award that will be obtained: - 5.
-Where a joint award is envisaged - a. who are the awarding bodies? - b. what is their legal standing? - c. do they have the authority to make a joint award? - 6.
-What form of parchment/diploma will be issued and by whom?
+- The proposal is financially viable and there is clarity on the costs/income and their distribution across partners - The proposal is broadly within the scope of the Institute's strategy - The work required to develop, and support this proposal should it attain full approval, is in keeping with immediate priorities of the Institute - A clear potential benefit to the Institute is evident - There is clear evidence that the proposal is legally, technically possible (e.g. that the proposed partner has the authority to do what is proposed; that it is legally possible for IADT to work in the jurisdiction identified; etc.)

-7. Clearly distinguish between provision arrangements and awarding arrangements.
-8. Name and address(es) of proposed Partners, and nature of Partners, HEI, Commercial Company, Training Institute, etc.: 9.
-Short Description of proposed partnerships and associated programme.
-Include an estimate of projected demand for the programme and comparisons to similar programmes in Ireland and abroad: 10.
-Indicative resource implications for the institute to offer the programme: (staff (including student support staff), physical infrastructure, transport costs, monitoring and review costs, professional body accreditation costs, external agency accreditation fees, etc.) .).
-Indicate Employment Control Framework implications: 11.
-Identify possible fee levels, who will collect them, how they will be distributed between the partners.
-12. Identify where the students will be registered and what services they will have and how student numbers will be counted for HEA purposes 13.
-Evidence that the proposed partners are legitimate (e.g. Company Registration Office details, Tax Clearance, External Agency Reports, etc.):

-Version 2.0, Revised following Implementation of Version 1.0 in 2012-13 and 2013-14 and the development of 2014 QQI policy, procedure and protocol.
+Initial Proposal Form for the Establishment of a Collaborative Programme

+- ether leading to a joint award or not)

+1 Name of Proposer

+2 Name of Department & Faculty

+3 Proposed Name of Collaborative Programme

+4 Proposed Name of Award that will be obtained

+5 Where a Joint Award is envisaged:

+- Who are the awarding bodies?

+- What is their legal standing?

+Do they have the authority to

+make a joint award?

+6 What form of parchment/diploma

+will be issued and by whom?

+7 Clearly distinguish between

+provision arrangements and

+awarding arrangements

+8 Name and address(es) of proposed

+partners, and nature of partners, ie

+HEI, commercial company, training

+institute etc

+9 Short description of proposed

+partnerships and associated

+programme.
+Include an estimate of

+projected demand for the

+programme and comparisons to

+similar programmes in Ireland and

+abroad

+10 Indicative resource implications for the Institute to offer the programme

+Staff including student support staff

+Physical infrastructure

+Transport costs

+Monitoring and review costs

+Professional body accreditation costs

+External agency accreditation fees

+Employment Control Framework implications

+Other (please list each item per line)

+11 Identify possible fee levels, who will collect them and how they will be distributed between the partners

+12 Identify where the students will be registered and what services they will have

+13 Indicate how students numbers will be counted for HEA purposes

+14 Evidence that the proposed partners are legitimate (eg Company Registration Office details, Tax Clearance Certificate, external agency reports etc)

-14. Evidence that the proposed programme is legally possible (does the partner have the authority to do what is proposed?
-Is it legally possible for IADT to work as proposed in the jurisdiction proposed?):
+15 Evidence that the programme is legally possible - does that partner have the authority to do what is proposed?
+Is it legally possible for IADT to work in the jurisdiction proposed?

-15. Relationship to Institute Strategy:
+16 Relationship to Institute Strategy

-16. Budget amount required to conduct the full due diligence, and source of budget:
+17 Budget amount required to conduct

+the full due diligence, and source of budget
-Appendix Three

-Template for a Due Diligence Report
+Appendix 3 Template for a Due Diligence Report

 The Due Diligence Team should investigate the proposed partnerships and its associated partners and collect the following information.
 It should take the proposed partner's self-assessment as a guiding document.
-Some assumptions may be possible in respect of other institutions making national awards - but such assumptions should be made with care, noted explicitly and on a case by case basis.
+Some assumptions may be possible in respect of other institutions making national awards - but such assumptions should be made with care, noted explicitly and on a case-by-case basis.

 Information collected is used in conducting a risk and opportunities assessment.
-(A final report is written to using the four headings in this template, and also presenting the conclusions of the risk and opportunities assessment - see appendix four).
+(A final report is written to using the four headings in this template and presenting the conclusions of the risk and opportunities assessment - see Appendix 4).

 The information collected is to be grouped under four key headings.
-In respect of each query evidence should be provided.
+In respect of each query, evidence should be provided.